s4ilor/ml-patterns/README.md

 rm -rf ~/ml-patterns/tf_files/photos/neglyubka
 ```

 Voila!
 Run the code above and you'll see the magic.
-Oh, and if tensorboard has been previously working, just:
+Oh, and if tensorboard is troubling you, just:

 ```
 pkill -f "tensorboard"
 ```

-And run the code.
+And then run the code.

 # Adding more data